protofire/solhint/docs/architecture.md

 ```

-The developers of the new rules need to have basic understanding about how the structure of the AST, and execute the proper logic when certain nodes in the AST are visited.
+The developers of the new rules need to have basic understanding about the concepts and structure of the AST, and execute the proper logic when certain nodes in the AST are visited.

 You can see a list of the available AST nodes in the [solidity-antlr4](https://github.com/solidityj/solidity-antlr4/blob/master/Solidity.g4) project.